Interested in Purchasing an Applebee’s Property for Investment?

 How it got its name?

 The couple shortlisted several names such as Appleby’s, Cinnamon’s, Peppers, etc., but all of them were already registered.
 As if fallen in love with Appleby’s they decided to name the restaurant in a similar manner and zeroed in on T.J.
 Applebee’s in 1980.
 They opened it with a $50,000 loan in Decatur Georgia.
 In 1986, it was rechristened to Applebee’s Neighborhood Grill & Bar, which prevails till now.

 With the opening of the second location of Applebee’s on Buford Highway outside Atlanta in 1983, the couple sold the company to W.R.
 Grace and Company.
 Bill, however, remained its president and guided the chain to thrive as a popular franchise system.
 It was later sold to a Kansas City franchisee in 1988 that led to an exceptional growth for the restaurant with the opening of more than 100 restaurants in the coming years.
-The fortune of Applebee’s yet again took an overwhelming turn as the International House of Pancakes (IHOP) bought the already hit restaurant chain for a whopping $2.1 million in 2007.
+The fortune of Applebee’s yet again took an overwhelming turn as the International House of Pancakes (IHOP) bought the already hit restaurant chain for a whopping $2.1 billion in 2007.
 With this, both Applebee’s and IHOP came together to form DineEquity (NYSE:DIN); the parent company at present.

 Transformations under DineEquity